jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 Navigate FastingReporter by using the Dashboard, Fast List, Entry List, Daily List and Settings buttons at the bottom of the screen.

 ### Dashboard
-It displays a central compact look at Fast, Fast List, Entry List and Daily List.
-When the screen height is small (e.g. an iPhone in landscape mode), the Entry List is not displayed.
+It displays a central compact look at Fast, Fast List and Daily List.
+When the screen height is small (e.g. an iPhone in landscape mode), the Daily List is not displayed.

 #### Each list:
 + Is sorted by descending date by default.